 Yes, Chicken Stew can be frozen, but I would suggest doing it in individual portions.
 Once you defrost it, it cannot be refrozen, so only take out what you plan to eat.

 If you plan to freeze this stew, you may not want to add the potatoes because they will become grainy after being frozen (you can add them at the time of reheating).
 Make sure you also use flour as your thickener (not corn starch) because this will give it a better consistency after freezing.

 How to Serve this Chicken Stew

-This stew tastes great on its own, or if you want, you can ladle it over rice, quinoa, or vegetables.
+This stew tastes great on its own, or if you want, you can ladle it over rice or quinoa.
 It tastes delicious whichever way you choose.

 Chicken Stew FAQs

 - What is a good substitute for flour?
 Potato starch or corn starch can be used to make a slurry.

 - How to thicken chicken stew without flour or cornstarch?
 You can remove some of the potatoes and mash them, then return to the stew.
 Cook the stew a little longer.

 - How to make this chicken stew spicy?
 Add about ¼-1/2 teaspoon of red pepper flakes in Step 2.

 - What vegetables to use in Chicken Stew?
 Besides the ones I already use, you may add zucchini, green beans, peas, corn, okra, or broccoli.